jinger89/era/README.md

 I understand your pain.
 Trust me, I do.

 This package is the result of my pain and frustration.
-It is my attempt at understanding this format starting with little to no knowledge, armed only Google and about 3 poorly written and incomplete pieces of "documentation" from insurance websites where I've gleamed enough to finish my own project.
+It is my attempt at understanding this format starting with little to no knowledge, armed with only Google and about 3 poorly written and incomplete pieces of "documentation" from insurance websites where I've gleaned enough to finish my own project.

 I hope this package can offer you some relief and is able to get you where you need to go.
 But please, read the __EXTREME DISCLAIMERS__ below to understand what you are about to use.